|

 Is Fibromyalgia Treated?

-Treatment of fibromyalgia
+Treatment

-requires a comprehensive approach.
-The physician, physical
+of fibromyalgia requires a comprehensive approach.
+The

-therapist, and patient may all play an active role in the
+physician, physical therapist, and patient may all play an

-management of fibromyalgia.
-Studies have shown that aerobic
+active role in the management of fibromyalgia.
+Studies have

-massage may also give short-term relief.
-Antidepressant
+tenderness.
+Heat and massage may also give short-term

-medications may help elevate mood, improve quality of sleep,
+relief.
+Antidepressant medications may help elevate mood,

-and relax muscles.
-Patients with fibromyalgia may benefit
+improve quality of sleep, and relax muscles.
+Patients with

-from a combination of exercise, medication, physical
+fibromyalgia may benefit from a combination of exercise,

-therapy, and relaxation.
+medication, physical therapy, and relaxation.

 What Is The